 Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 Suppose a single layer has 2 attention heads and each head has a dimension of 4.
-For one , we must store a Key vector and a Value vector for every head.
+For one token, we must store a Key vector and a Value vector for every head.
 That's 2 heads times 2 vectors (K and V) times 4 numbers each:

 | Component | Count | Numbers stored |